Brook Trout

 How can I tell if brook trout is fresh?

-Fresh brook trout should have clear eyes, bright red gills, and a mild smell.
+Fresh brook trout should have clear, bright eyes, firm flesh, and a mild, clean smell.

-Yes, the skin is edible and contains healthy fats, but it should be cleaned properly.
+Yes, the skin is edible and contains healthy fats, but it should be cleaned properly before cooking.

 What are the nutritional benefits of brook trout?

-Brook trout is high in protein, omega-3 fatty acids, and vitamins D and B12.
+Brook trout is rich in protein, omega-3 fatty acids, vitamins B12 and D, and minerals like selenium and phosphorus.

 How should I store fresh brook trout?